 - if you have gone through menopause or not

-All of these factors can be discussed with your doctor before the hysteroscopy is planned and takes place.
+All of these factors can be discussed with your doctor before the hysteroscopy procedure is planned and takes place.
 Make sure to ask your physician about the conditions and options available to you if you are worried about the possibility of pain.

 How to Prepare for a Hysteroscopy